10 Best Banks in California for June 2023

 • Unimpressive APY

-1. Student Plus Checking Account: The Student Plus Checking account has no monthly fee.
-It offers many benefits like a Visa debit card delivered to you as soon as you open the account and many budgeting tools.
-ATM withdrawals are free, and East West Bank even reimburses all out-of-network ATM fees at the end of each month.
+The Student Plus Checking account has no monthly fee.
+It offers many benefits like a Visa debit card delivered to you as soon as you open the account, overdraft coverage, budgeting tools, and out-of-network ATM fee reimbursements.

 Pros: